eneifeld/TwelvemileSummit/README.md

 Ellie Neifeld
 eneifeld@arizona.edu

+#### The best scripts are HighFreqAugustPrecip.R and Quantiles.R.
+Earlier scripts are a bit more chaotic

 Order in which scripts were written:
 1. Precip_2_csv.R
   •	 Extracts the precipitation data for the Twlevemile summit gridpoint from the CRU netcdf file and writes the info to a csv.
 The same was done for temperature.